gecio/gecio.github.io/docs/_imke/accessmanagement/index.en.md

 ![RBAC option](rbac.png)

 A user with this level of access can download a specific kubeconfig, which can be directly downloaded using a direct link (see below).
-Such user does not need access to the iMKE Dashboard at all.
+Such a user does not need access to the iMKE Dashboard at all.

 More on Kubernetes RBAC can be found [here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).